 Importantly, this is not specific to humans, and the metabolism of strontium is about the same in all animals with skeletons.
 The Sr/Ca ratio has long been taken as an indication of the meat-to-plant ratio in the diet.
 Plants have a higher content in strontium than meat because strontium is trapped in the bones of the animals who eat strontium-rich plants and is eliminated when calcium takes its place.

 But in the mid-1990s, it was found that the Sr/Ca ratio is not a reliable indicator of meat-to-plant ratio after all.
-Diet-wise, it is an indicator of what is the strongest Ca contributor to the diet: meat-eaters could have a high Sr/Ca ratio if they eat a lot of plant side-dishes.
-Add to that that strontium can seep in the buried bones from the environment.
-For instance, if humans remains are buried together with the remains of plant-eating animals, strontium from animal bones can leach in the soil and end up in human bones.
+Diet-wise, it is an indicator of what is the strongest Ca contributor to the diet, but meat-eaters could still have a high Sr/Ca ratio if they eat a lot of plant side-dishes.
+Add to that that strontium can seep in the buried bones from the environment and that if humans remains are buried together with the remains of plant-eating animals, strontium from animal bones can leach in the soil and end up in human bones.
 Then, even with a steak-and-eggs diet with side dishes of baby spinach, you buried bones would still land you a high Sr/Ca ratio territory.

-The conclusions of Kanz & Grossschmidt (2009) are based on the fact that the gladiators’ bones found in Ephesus had a higher Sr/Ca ratio than other skeletons from the same area without taking into account all those caveats, but the 2014 PLOS One paper does.
+Now, the conclusions of Kanz & Grossschmidt (2009) are almost exclusively based on the fact that the gladiators’ bones found in Ephesus had a higher Sr/Ca ratio than other skeletons from the same area.
+They do not take into account all those caveats, but the 2014 PLOS One paper does.

 Also, and importantly, the 2014 paper presents a more thorough analysis of the bones of the citizens of Ephesus.
 And this analysis reveals that non-gladiators in Ephesus ate barley, too: the Ephesian skeletons, gladiators or not, do not present significant differences when it comes to chemical markers of plant-eating other than the Sr/Ca ratio.